 6. Get your cultural fix at the Old Royal Naval College

-7. Buy antiques, crafts, fashion and eat street food at the historic Greenwich Market
+7. Shop and eat street food at the historic Greenwich Market

 8. Walk under the River Thames through the Greenwich Foot Tunnel